-Mercer University’s Office of Academic and Advising Services promotes the educational success of Macon traditional undergraduate students through a variety of support programs focused on academic advising, new student transition programs and curriculum, pre-health professions programs, and recognition of academic excellence.
+Mercer University’s Office of Academic and Advising Services promotes the educational success of Macon traditional undergraduate students through a variety of support programs focused on academic advising, new student transition programs and curriculum, pre-health professions programs, pre-graduate school advising, and recognition of academic excellence.

 Office Programs and Services